Cfoley23/100-Days-Of-Code/log.md

 **Thoughts:** Taking a break once in a while to come back to a problem with a fresh set of eyes is important.
 Set reminders to get up and take breaks frequently throughout the day.

 **Daily Work:**  added to the log.md and added a couple of files in Month 01->Day 05 directory (number_guessing_game.py, art.py)

+###Day 12: January 12, 2021

+***Today's Progress:***  Dove into the world of open source.
+It is vast and full of so many types of software to contribute to.
+Once I gain more knoweldge on programming syntax in general I will dive back into open source.

+**Thoughts:** Open source would be a great way to connect with other developers and build a network as a new developer.

+**Daily Work:**  Started working on a higher_lower.py game today added it to Day 12/Week 02.